Yandex Cloud

 This will automatically redirect you to the Audit trails panel of the Query interface.

-Perform similar actions for the previously created trail that sends data to a Data Streams stream.
+Perform similar actions for the previously created trail for sending data to the stream in Data Streams.

 To query Audit Trails analytical data stored in Object Storage: